sagemath/sage-archive-2023-02-01/docker/README.md

 Have a look at `.circleci/` and `.gitlab-ci.yml` if you want to setup either continuous integration service for your own fork of the SageMath repository.

+# Report bugs and issues

+Please tell us of any bugs or omissions at our [Issue Tracker](https://trac.sagemath.org) or contact us through the [sage-support](https://groups.google.com/forum/#!forum/sage-support) or the [sage-devel](https://groups.google.com/forum/#!forum/sage-devel) mailing lists.

 # License

 The whole Sage software distribution is licensed under the General Public License, version 3.
 More details can be found in our [COPYING.txt](https://github.com/sagemath/sage/blob/master/COPYING.txt)